khakhalin/notes/keywords/pandas.md

 Footnotes:
 * https://stackoverflow.com/questions/30960338/pandas-difference-between-pivot-and-pivot-table-why-is-only-pivot-table-workin

-# Chaining
+# Chaining tips and tricks

 How to change columns in a chaining way?
 It doesn't seem to be easy. `assign` for example doesn't always work, as you cannot reference newly created columns in it (those made by `agg` or `pivot`).
 So we have the following options:
-* Official version: `pipe(fun, arg1)` - allows user-written functions in chains, except that this `fun` shold be defined on a dataframe, and return dataframe.
+* Official version: `pipe(fun, arg1)` - allows user-written functions in chains, except that this `fun` should be defined on a dataframe, and return a dataframe.
 So it's not for quick apply-lambdas on a single column.
-* Hack: `.apply(lambda x: fun(x) if x.name=='col_name' else x)` - not very pretty, but it works.
+* Hack: `.apply(lambda x: fun(x) if x.name=='col_name' else x)` - not very pretty, but it works, as long as your `fun(x)` can work on an entire column, numpy-style, as x here is not a single value, but an entire column.

 # Misc